Alban-Kaperi/pzaz-book-app/README.md

 > NOTE: I had no previous knowledge about the component library "element-ui", so I had to repeatedly check their docs.

-## Technologies uses in the BACK-END
+## Technologies used in the BACK-END

 - Express JS
 - Mongo DB Cloud